Refusing Breathalyzer In California

 You can be charged with an implied refusal if you do not blow into the breathalyzer hard enough or if you are unable to give consent owing to unconsciousness.
 It is important to understand that you cannot be charged with implied refusal if the officer on the scene administered the test incorrectly or the breathalyzer does not work.

 If you have refused a breathalyzer, you will be arrested.
 However, you should not be arrested, and certainly not charged, if you refused a breathalyzer but consented to some other test.
-Anyway, from the most moment you were pulled your arrest was imminent.
+From the moment you were pulled over your arrest was imminent.
 Depending on the particular surrounding your refusal, it is possible to fight the charge.

 Hiring an experienced criminal defense lawyer can help you get the case dismissed under the following circumstances: